Rameshgonugunta/Walmart-Data-Sales-Analysis/README.md

                                                          Walmart Data Sales Analysis

-About
+About:

 This project aims to explore the Walmart Sales data to understand top performing branches and products, sales trend of of different products, customer behaviour.
 The aims is to study how sales strategies can be improved and optimized.
 The dataset was obtained from the Kaggle Walmart Sales Forecasting Competition.

-About the Data
+About the Data:

 The dataset was obtained from the Kaggle Walmart Sales Forecasting Competition.
 This dataset contains sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.
 The data contains 17 columns and 1000 rows

-Analysis List
+Analysis List:

 1. Product Analysis
 Conduct analysis on the data to understand the different product lines, the products lines performing best and the product lines that need to be improved.
 2. Sales Analysis